EURO 2024 >><< France 2016

 20 teams will qualify for EURO via classic qualification and another 4 teams will qualify via newly founded UEFA Nations League.

 Seeding of teams into the six drawing pots will be based on results of Nations League 2018/2019 group stage (which will run before start of classic qualification - from September to November 2018).
-For example Pot 1 will include best 10 teams in overal ranking from League A, Pot 2 will include worst 2 teams from League A and best 8 teams from League B and so on.
-Overal ranking is based on position in group, then earned points, goal difference, scored goal, scored away goals, number of wins, number of away wins, disciplinary points, coefficient.
+For example Pot 1 will include best 10 teams in overall ranking from League A, Pot 2 will include worst 2 teams from League A and best 8 teams from League B and so on.
+Overall ranking is based on position in group, then earned points, goal difference, scored goal, scored away goals, number of wins, number of away wins, disciplinary points, coefficient.
 In other words, the group winners will always be best-ranked (among teams from same League).
 Position of these four winners will then be based on points, goal difference etc. The group runners-up will be ranked on 5th, 6th, 7th and 8th position.
 Then follow next postitions and then next Leagues.

 Teams which fail in classic qualification may qualify for UEFA Euro 2020 final tournament via Nations League play-offs - each League has guaranteed one spot.
 The participants will be all group winners (16 teams).
 Every group winner already qualified for the final tournament via classic qualification will be replaced by best non-qualified team in given League (best runner-up, or second best runner-up and so on).